Wilhelmina of Prussia, Princess of Orange

 Willem and Wilhelmina with their three children (left to right) Friedrich, Wilhelm, and Louise by Pieter le Sage, 1779; Credit – Wikipedia

-In 1783, after the signing of the Treaty of Paris which ended the American Revolutionary War, there was growing restlessness in the Dutch Republic.
+In 1783, after the signing of the Treaty of Paris ending the American Revolutionary War, there was growing restlessness in the Dutch Republic.
 A group of revolutionaries called Patriots was challenging Willem V’s authority.
 In September of 1787, the Patriots were defeated by a Prussian army and many of the Patriots fled to France.
 In 1793, after the French Revolution, Willem V joined the First Coalition which fought against revolutionary France in 1793.
 The next year, the Dutch Republic was threatened by invading French armies.
 In 1795, the revolutionary Patriots, now supported by the French Army, returned and replaced the Dutch Republic with the Batavian Republic which remained in power until 1806.

 Wilhelmina in 1789; Credit – Wikipedia

 Willem V and his family fled to England where they lived in exile until 1802 in London in the part of Kew Palace known as the Dutch House with the permission of Willem’s first cousin King George III.
 In 1802, the family went to Germany where they lived in Nassau and Brunswick.
 Willem spent the rest of his life in exile.
-During his exile, Willem was viewed quite negatively both in England and the Netherlands.
+During his exile, Willem was viewed quite negatively in both England and the Netherlands.
 On April 9, 1806, Willem V died at the age of 58 in Brunswick (Germany) and was buried there.
 On April 29, 1958, after more than 150 years of lying in peace in Brunswick, he was reinterred at the Nieuwe Kerk in Delft.

-In 1806, Napoleon created the Kingdom of Holland for his brother Louis and the Batavian Republic came to an end.
+In 1806, Napoleon I, Emperor of the French created the Kingdom of Holland for his brother Louis and the Batavian Republic came to an end.
 Aware of the discontent of the Dutch under French rule, Willem V’s son, also named Willem met with Alexander I, Emperor of All Russia to appeal for help in restoring him to rule in the Netherlands.
 Alexander agreed to help, and following Napoleon’s defeat at Leipzig in 1813, the Dutch provisional government agreed to accept Willem as the first King of the Netherlands.

 Wilhelmina’s son King Willem I of the Netherlands; Credit – Wikipedia